drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

 - ``scds_doublet_summary.tsv``

-  - A sumamry of the number of singlets and doublets predicted by scds_.
+  - A summary of the number of singlets and doublets predicted by Scds_.

     +----------------+-----------+
     |Classification  | Droplet N |